 The quotes are a reflection of who I was at the time they were composed.
 There may be a sense in which I today sub-consciously try to live up to whatever truths or insights the quotes hold.
 This inverse logic aside, I have tried to hold on to certain basic values throughout my work and travels, in multiple countries and cultures.

 And so it is that this blog is circuitous and rambles widely, while hopefully still being coherent, centred around a fundamental concern with description, analyses, and advancement of the human condition, as seen through the double filter of development cooperation and my own personae.
 Given my citizenship and present pattern of residence there will be a certain focus on Norway and Bulgaria, but as I work globally it is probably correct to say that the world is my playground.
 The majority of the articles are in English, some are in Norwegian, and a few are in both languages.
-Once published, articles are not cast in stone and may be updated, partly because the world is changing, partly because I am changing, and partly because of a sometimes bothersome tendency towards perfectionism.
+Once published, articles are not cast in stone and may be updated, partly because the world is changing, partly because I am changing, and partly because of a tendency towards perfectionism.
 Further, diversions may turn into main avenues of exploration.
 This means I cannot promise a clear logic in the progression of the overall argument.
-Photos and videos are partly from projects I have worked on, and partly personal, in most cases also available on Flickr (https://www.flickr.com).
-Your comments are welcome – in each article or via a form (https://devblog.no/en/content/contacts).
+Photos and videos are from projects I have worked on, and are available on Flickr (https://www.flickr.com/photos/supras/albums).
+Your comments are welcome – under each article or in a form (https://devblog.no/en/content/contacts).

 So much for my rationale – or excuse – for writing this blog.
 Hold tight and enjoy the ride!